Top 5 Multi-Currency Accounts (From an Industry Insider)

 You can also make transfers to some very exotic currencies, practically anywhere in the world.

-As for their multi-currency account, you can open over 25 IBAN accounts but, for individuals, only its GBP and USD accounts are local.
+As for their multi-currency account, you can open 35 IBAN accounts (the most of any provider) but, for individuals, only GBP and EUR accounts are local.

-While EUR is not technically ‘local’ it’s held in the UK and can be used to make and receive SEPA transfers
+While EUR is not technically ‘local’- the account is held in the UK - it can be used to make and receive SEPA transfers so I define it as such.

 Just watch out for fees at some European banks as they charge more for SEPA transfers with the UK than within the EU.